 The best return on the investment usually comes from retrofits that reduce heating requirements first.
 For example, window quilts reduce heat loss through inefficient windows.
 A low-flow showerhead reduces the need for so much hot water.
 A solar water heater provides hot water without electricity or gas.
 By retrofitting existing houses with numerous little upgrades like this, it is possible to reduce the energy requirements to the point where it is economical to consider installing solar or wind power to cover the balance.

-It is already common practice that customers can call the utility to come inspect and turn on a gas furnace each fall.
+It is already common practice that customers can call the utility to inspect and turn on a gas furnace each fall.
 Why not also employ utilities to install and maintain solar water heaters on every house and business?
-There is no need for a legislative mandate to require utilities to do it against their will, nor is there a need to subsidize solar installations at tax-payer expense.
+There is no need to subsidize solar installations at tax-payer expense.
 Rather, all that is needed is legislation that allows utilities to charge customers for a portion of the energy saved by installing a solar water heater.
-For example, if a solar water heater shaves $20 a month off the gas or electric bill, then the customer might keep $5 of that savings, while the utility would bill the customer for the other $15 worth of saved energy - and then sell that saved energy to another customer.
+For example, if a solar water heater shaves $30 off the monthly gas or electric bill, then the customer might keep $10 of that savings, while the utility would bill the customer for the other $20 worth of saved energy - then sell that saved energy to another customer.
 It is a win-win scenario, where the customer pays nothing for the solar water heater, but gets some of the savings, while the utility fronts the investment, but then gets paid twice for the same energy.

-By installing thousands of solar water heaters, utilities can take advantage of economies of scale, obtaining the most reliable technology at the best possible prices, to further optimize the return on the investment.
+By installing thousands of solar water heaters, utilities can take advantage of economies of scale, obtaining the most reliable technology at the best possible prices to further optimize the return on investment.

-Through these kinds of incentives, utilities can profit by helping their own customers to reduce their energy needs, rather than by continually building additional power-generating capacity.
-Every house and business can become a green energy provider, so that there is no need to build more coal- or nuclear-fired power plants, or to bulldoze deserts for solar farms, or to build massive transmission lines to send wind energy from the prairies to the cities.
+Through these kinds of incentives, utilities can profit by helping their own customers reduce their energy demand, rather than by continually building additional power generating capacity.
+Every house and business can become a green energy provider so that there is no need to build more coal- or nuclear-fired power plants or to bulldoze deserts for solar farms, or to build massive transmission lines to send wind energy from the prairies to the cities.

-The reality is that many of the new solar, wind, and "clean coal" plants and transmission lines now in the works will never recover their initial investment, because the technologies are already obsolete.
+The reality is that many new fossil fuel power plants and their transmission lines will never recover their initial investment because the technologies are already obsolete.
 Unfortunately, the costs of these failed enterprises will be passed along to utility customers anyway.
 With a little foresight and some sensible policies, we could make the green energy transition a little smoother and a lot less costly.